patrickharty7/PFH_Puritz_Lab_Notebook/protocols/KAPA_mRNA_HyperPrep_LibPrep_7_22_21.md

 ** A-Tailing -> 10 min 62C
 ** Hold -> 4C
 * Place tube on ice immediately and proceed to *Adapter Ligation*

+## Adapter Ligation

+* Dilute Adapters in preparation for ligation, targeting the following concentrations ** 50-499 ng -> 1.5uM
+** 500-1000 ng -> 7 uM
+* On ice add 20 ul of the Adapter Ligation master mix, and 2.5 ul of diluted adapter stock
+* Keeping the tube on ice, mix thoroughly by gently pipetting up and down
+* Incubate at 20C for 15 min in the Thermocycler
+* Proceed immediately to *1st Post-Ligation Cleanup*